Christian Standhardinger: National team career

 In 2007, Standhardinger played for the national under-18 team of Germany.

 Standhardinger is eligible to play for the Philippines but only as a naturalized player since he acquired his Philippine passport after he became 16 years old.
 In June 2017, Standhardinger joined the national men's basketball team of the Philippines.
 He played with the team at the 2017 William Jones Cup and the 2017 FIBA Asia Cup.

 After Andray Blatche pulled out for the 2017 FIBA Asia Cup due to security concerns over the militant situation in the host country Lebanon, Standhardinger replaced him as the Philippine team's naturalized player.

 Standhardinger played with the Philippine team at the 2017 Southeast Asian Games in Kuala Lumpur, Malaysia.
 They won the gold medal after beating Indonesia 94-55, Standhardinger scored 11 points in the gold medal game.

 In June 2018, Standhardinger suited up for the Philippines for the FIBA 3x3 World Cup which the country hosted despite a lingering knee injury.
 They finished the tournament at 11th place.

 On August 5, 2018, Standhardinger was selected to be a part of the Philippine team for the 2018 Asian Games played between August 14 to September 1, 2018.
 They finished the tournament at 5th place.

 Weeks after the 2018 Asian Games, Standhardinger suited up for the revamped Philippine team under Coach Yeng Guiao.
 On September 13, 2018, Standhardinger had 30 points and 12 rebounds against Iran for his FIBA World Cup Asian Qualifiers debut.

+On May 20, 2023, Standhardinger announced his retirement with the national team after participating in the 2023 SEA Games which was considered his last game.